GBKS/monero-wallet-design/README.md

+This design now lives on Figma.
+[See here](https://www.figma.com/c/file/775423808468574409).

+Figma is cross-browser and adding collaboration features that suit the open-source nature of Monero well.
+It also includes export tools for developers, removing the need for other tools previously used.
+This repo is kept purely as an archive.

 # Monero GUI Wallet Design

 These are my working design files for the [Monero desktop wallet](https://github.com/monero-project/monero-gui).
 The design is mostly implemented as designed here, but this repository also includes a few future design explorations.